NazarSpokeOfk/Larionov-REeposy/README.md

-# Larionov-REeposy
+                                                                                           # 🏔️ Gunib Mountain Exploration

-Поправляемся пивком!
+*Introduction*

-\\\\\\\\TheMountains.AllRightsReserved////////
+- Welcome to the Gunib Mountain Exploration project!
+This web application is dedicated to studying and exploring Gunib Mountain in Dagestan.
+Users can register, log in, and manage their profiles.
+The profile page allows users to edit and view their information, enhancing their exploration experience.

-This about mountain...Gunib...
+Before you begin, ensure you have the following:

-You can read about mountain Gunib, register, log in your account.
-You can check your profile.
+Python 3.12

-1. You need to download a zip file or our repository on your machine.
+Flask

-2. You need to open folder which inside zip.
+SQLAlchemy

-3. Open app.py file in VsCode.
+Installation

-4. Then press run button.
+You need to download a zip file or our repository on your machine.

-5. Open your browser and enter localhost:5000 or just enter localhost and press tab.
+Also you need to open folder which inside zip.

-6. Our development team : Shamrin Alexander , Kuryatnikov Nazar
+Open app.py file in Visual Studio Code.

-Why was the product created?
-Our product was created on the demand of the customer.
+Then press run button.

-What was the product created for?
-Our product was created to satisfy the customer.
+Open your browser and enter localhost:5000 or just enter localhost and press tab.

-How is the product better than analogs?
-We believe that our product gives a little knowledge to people about mountains such as Gunib.
+Our development team : Shamrin Alexander , Kuryatnikov Nazar

-How to help the product to develop?
-You can support us by writing us nice words.
+Feel free to customize this README with additional sections or information as needed.